RemRemEgg/mitsuko/ref.md

 ```
 ## Namespaces
 Namespaces are any combination of underscores, lowercase letters, and numbers.
-Namespaces can be auto-filled in code with a `${NAMESPACE}` retrieval.
+Namespaces can be auto-filled in code with a `${NS}` retrieval.
 This retrieval is locally overrideable.
 Attempting to use an invalid namespace will error out.

 Examples of valid namespaces: